Moving to Saudi Arabia: Relocation Guide for Doctors

 • Accommodation provisions

-It’s advisable to have a legal professional review your contract before signing to ensure all terms are fair and in line with Saudi labor laws.
+It’s advisable to have a legal professional review your contract before signing to ensure all terms are fair and in line with local labor laws.

-Obtaining a work permit in Saudi Arabia requires a comprehensive set of documents.
+Obtaining a work permit requires a comprehensive set of documents.
 As a doctor, you’ll need to provide additional professional credentials.
 Here’s a list of the essential documents you’ll need to prepare:

 1. A Valid passport with at least six months of validity